 In partnership with our client, SSEN Transmission (Scottish and Southern Electricity Networks), we brought two years of hard work to a close, completing the restringing of the 87km long Loch Buidhe to Dounreay overhead transmission line in the North of Scotland.
 Despite the new constraints in place due to the COVID-19 pandemic, the construction work was completed ahead of programme, and the project was awarded both Scottish Gold and National Silver in the Green Apple Environment Awards for its careful consideration in minimising impacts on local wildlife and their habitats.

 The Loch Buidhe to Dounreay overhead line has played a vital role in Scottish’s energy story for over half a century, first constructed in the 1950’s to transport energy generated at Dounreay Nuclear Power station.
 It was one of the first major arteries of the transmission network in the North of Scotland and played a vital role in reliably transporting electricity over a long distance from where it was generated to where it was needed.

-When Dounreay closed in 1995 it wasn’t the end of the story for the line, with several hydro stations already connected to the line transporting clean energy, and new wind power looking to connect to the national grid in the coming years, it was yet to play its most important role, facilitating the transition to net zero.
+When Dounreay closed in 1995 it wasn’t the end of the story for the line, with several hydro stations already connected to the line transporting clean energy, and new wind power looking to connect to the national grid in the coming years, it was yet to play its most significant role, facilitating the transition to net zero.

-David Felton, SVP Transmission and Distribution at Wood
+David Felton, SVP Power Solutions at Wood